glenndehaan/unifi-voucher-site/README.md

 - **`AUTH_OIDC_CLIENT_SECRET`**:
   The client secret associated with your OIDC provider.
 This value is specific to the OIDC client created for the UniFi Voucher Site.

-> Please note that **enabling OIDC support will automatically disable the built-in login system**.
-Once OIDC is activated, all user authentication will be handled through your configured identity provider, and the local login mechanism will no longer be available.

 > Ensure your idP supports **Confidential Clients** with the **Authorization Code Flow**

 #### Determine Supported Client Types